PM Calls For Concerted Efforts To Eliminate Hepatitis C From Pakistan - UrduPoint

 PM Calls For Concerted Efforts To Eliminate Hepatitis C From Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Mar, 2025) Prime Minister Shehbaz Sharif on Monday called for the coordinated efforts of all stakeholders to eradicate Hepatitis C from Pakistan, acknowledging the significant support from the Aga Khan Foundation and the World Health Organization (WHO) in this initiative.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Mar, 2025) Prime Minister Shehbaz Sharif on Tuesday called for coordinated efforts by Federal and provincial governments and all stakeholders to eradicate Hepatitis C from Pakistan, vowing to promote and expand the PM's Hepatitis C Elimination Programme countrywide.

 Speaking at a recognition ceremony here, marking the successful completion of the pilot project of the PM's National Hepatitis C Elimination Programme in Gilgit Baltistan, the prime minister emphasized the importance of the initiative in addressing the widespread impact of the disease in the country.

-He said the hepatitis unit was initially established at the Pakistan Kidney and Liver Institute (PKLI) and was later expanded to other public sector hospitals, where patients were provided 100% free treatment facilities.
+Acknowledging the significant support from the Aga Khan Development Network and the World Health Organization (WHO) in this initiative, he said that the hepatitis unit was initially established at the Pakistan Kidney and Liver Institute (PKLI) and was later expanded to provide 100% free treatment facilities.

+"This aggressive disease is spreading.
+This is high time to effectively control this disease," he said.

+The prime minister told the gathering the federal government was in the process of establishing Jinnah Medical Centre in Islamabad which would prove to John Hopkins Hospital of Pakistan in public healthcare.

-Earlier, he distributed shields among the contributors to the pilot project of Gilgit Baltistan including Planning Minister Ahsan Iqbal, Health Minister Mustafa Kamal, Minister of State for Health Mukhtar Bharath, and Member PM Task Force on Hepatitis C Dr Saeed Akhtar.
+Earlier, he distributed shields among the contributors to the pilot project of Gilgit Baltistan including Minister for Health Services Syed Mustafa Kamal, Minister of State Dr.

+Malik Mukhtar Ahmad Bharath, Planning Minister Ahsan Iqbal, NADRA Chairman, WHO Representative in Pakistan and others.

-Minister for Planning and Development Ahsan Iqbal, speaking on the occasion, highlighted that Pakistan ranks first in the world in terms of the number of Hepatitis C patients, which he called a matter of great concern.
+Minister for Planning and Development Ahsan Iqbal, speaking on the occasion, highlighted that Pakistan had the highest spread of Hepatitis C, calling it a matter of great concern.

+He said the success of hepatitis programme manifested the model of public-private partnership and also the coordination between federal and provincial governments.

-He further stated that the Prime Minister's Hepatitis C elimination program will not only save millions of lives but also contribute to boosting the country's economic productivity.
+He said the government was hopeful of eliminating the disease 2029 as the Prime Minister's Hepatitis C elimination program will not only save millions of lives but also contribute to boosting the country's economic productivity.

 World Health Organization (WHO) Representative in Pakistan Dr Lou Dapeng said the Organization will continue to stand side by side with Pakistan in supporting its programme to completely eliminate the disease.